javacc/javacc/docs/tutorial/lookahead.md

 # Lookahead

-This tutorial refers to examples that are available in the `lookahead/` directory under the `examples/` directory of the release.
+This tutorial refers to examples that are available in the source code on [GitHub](https://github.com/javacc/javacc/tree/master/examples/Lookahead).

 ## <a name="toc"></a>Table of Contents